fionassheen/port-scanner-tool/README.md

 Port Scanner Tool

-A lightweight, multi-threaded TCP port scanner in Python This project implements a safe, lab-friendly port scanner that discovers open TCP ports on a target host, attempts simple banner grabbing, and exports results to CSV and a Markdown report.
+A lightweight, multi-threaded TCP port scanner in Python.
+This project implements a safe, lab-friendly port scanner that discovers open TCP ports on a target host, attempts simple banner grabbing, and exports results to CSV and a Markdown report.
 It’s intended for learning, demonstrations, and use only against systems you own or have explicit permission to test (e.g., Metasploitable or a local VM).

 Project summary: